-Xanax, a prescription medication known to treat anxiety and panic disorders, has become a widely abused substance for many due to its addictive nature and sedative effects.
-In fact, over 30 percent of overdoses involving opioids also involves benzodiazepines, like Xanax.
-Unfortunately, misconceptions about abuse potential, likelihood of tolerance and dependency, and side effects leave many people unaware of the possible consequences they may endure when starting this medication.
-As such, understanding potential risks, withdrawal symptoms, and how to get help is essential in making an informed decision on whether the temporary calming effect is worth the possible long-term health dangers.
+Xanax, a prescription medication for anxiety and panic disorders, has become a widely abused substance for many due to its addictive nature and sedative effects.
+In 2020, over 16 percent of overdoses involving opioids also involved benzodiazepines, like Xanax.
+Unfortunately, misconceptions about abuse potential, the likelihood of tolerance and dependency, and side effects leave many people unaware of the possible consequences they may endure when starting this medication.
+Understanding potential risks, withdrawal symptoms, and how to get help is essential in making an informed decision on whether the temporary calming effect is worth the possible long-term health dangers.

 How Xanax Works

-Benzodiazepines (also known as “benzos”), such as Xanax, work to calm or sedate a person that struggles primarily with anxiety and panic attacks, although it can be prescribed as a muscle relaxant, as well.
-In order to have a calming, sedative effect on the user, Xanax slows down functions in the central nervous system that are responsible for functions such as heart rate, breathing, blood pressure, and body temperature and concurrently raises the level of the inhibitory neurotransmitter GABA in the brain.
-Neurotransmitters are the communication chemicals in the brain that rely information to the body while GABA is the neurotransmitter responsible for how calm or relaxed one feels.
-Essentially, when someone takes Xanax, brain activity is slowed down, resulting in a calmer, more relaxed state for the user.
+Benzodiazepines (also known as “benzos”), such as Xanax, work to calm or sedate a person that struggles primarily with anxiety and panic attacks.
+However, it can be prescribed as a muscle relaxant as well.
+To have a calming, soothing effect on the user, Xanax slows down functions in the central nervous system that are responsible for functions such as heart rate, breathing, blood pressure, and body temperature and concurrently raises the level of the inhibitory neurotransmitter GABA in the brain.
+Neurotransmitters are the communication chemicals in the brain that relay information to the body, while GABA is the neurotransmitter responsible for how calm or relaxed one feels.
+So essentially, when someone takes Xanax, brain activity is slowed, resulting in a calmer, more relaxed state for the user.

 Side Effects of Xanax

 Xanax can become addictive and, therefore, is not intended to be taken for long durations of time.
-However, because there is a misconception that Xanax has low potential for addiction and abuse, unfortunately, many people end up becoming dependent on this benzo.
+However, because there is a misconception that Xanax has a low potential for addiction and abuse, many people become dependent on this benzo.

 Some common side effects of Xanax are: